RiverSafeUK/eze-simple-sql/README.md

 eze-simple-sql --rds -r eu-west-2 -h xxx.xxx.eu-west-2.rds.amazonaws.com -p 3306 -d test -u admin -c 'db-join-queries.json' -o 'db-simple-queries.js'
 ```

-Will generate simple javascript that only requires lodash and mysql libraries to perform orm style queries.
+Generates a lightweight javascript file that only requires lodash and mysql libraries to perform orm style queries.

-These can be copy and paste individually, or a package to produce minimalistic javascript.
+These access functions are self-contained and can be copy and pasted individually, or as a complete package to produce minimalistic javascript for size sensitive environments like aws lambda functions or embedded systems.

 # CLI help